CEO Report

 This year, we were able to locate six homeless veterans.
 Three of these individuals did not qualify for services through the VA due to their discharge status of Other Than Honorable (OTH) or Dishonorable.
 One of the located individuals was a reservist who, according to the VA definition, did not meet the criteria of a veteran as they did not serve on active duty.

 Planning for our Homeless Veteran Re-Empowerment Program began several years ago.
-We started planning, knowing that the cure for homelessness is a home.
-A home cannot be purchased or rented long-term without some form of work and steady income.
-A job cannot be held if a person cannot find transportation to and from and if the person is suffering from symptoms of drug and alcohol use or has untreated mental health issues.
-We plan to help find homeless veterans and be their guide and advocates on the path back to sobriety, clean mental health, and a home.
+We began our planning knowing that the cure for homelessness is a home.
+A home cannot be purchased or rented long-term without some form of work and/or steady income.
+A job cannot be held if a person cannot find transportation to and from and if the person is suffering from symptoms of drug and/or alcohol use or has untreated mental health issues.
+Not only do we plan to help find homeless veterans, but we plan to be their guide and advocates on the path back to sobriety, clean mental health, and a home.

-Bringing veterans home from war is only half the battle.
-Nobody is genuinely home until they have a home.
+Tim, Lisa, I, and everyone involved in our mission believe that bringing veterans home from war is only half the battle.
+Nobody is truly home until they have a home.
 Because of this, we feel that our Homeless Veteran Re-Empowerment plan is essential.

 Fundraising for our Goals